chipxsd/stream-based-sync/stream-based-sync.md

 I'll be reference them.

 1. Through the use of the _To-do List_ app, clients have generated `10` events.
-    All these connected clients were fortunate to receive the `Events` as they got published to the stream in real-time.
+    All these connected clients were fortunate to receive the `Sync.Events` as they got published to the stream in real-time.

     ```javascript